Buyer decision process: Information search

 The information search stage is the next step that the customers may take after they have recognized the problem or need in order to find out what they feel is the best solution.
-This is the buyer's effort at searching the internal and external business environments to identify and observe sources of information related to the focal buying decision.
 The field of information has come a long way in the last forty years, and has enabled easier and faster information discovery.
 Consumers can rely on print, visual, and/or voice media for getting information.

 Evaluation of alternatives

 At this stage, consumers evaluate different products/brands on the basis of varying product attributes, and whether these can deliver the benefits that the customers are seeking.
 This stage is heavily influenced by one's attitude, as "attitude puts one in a frame of mind: liking or disliking an object, moving towards or away from it".
-Another factor that influences the evaluation process is the degree of involvement.
-For example, if the customer involvement is high, then he/she will evaluate a number of brands; whereas if it is low, only one brand will be evaluated.
+For example, in high-involvement purchases such as buying a car, consumers may compare numerous models, read reviews, and seek expert opinions; whereas for low-involvement purchases like toothpaste, they may rely on brand familiarity or promotional cues.